-Welcome, Karibu sana, Ngiyabongo, Welkom, Bienvenue.
-Johan Oosthuizen Chairperson South African Association of Veterinary Para-Professionals
+Welcome,

+Karibu sana,

+Ngiyabongo,

+Welkom,

+Bienvenue.

 It is indeed a privilege and an honour to be part of this gathering.
 May I firstly acknowledge and express my sincere gratitude towards the OIE for the generous financial contribution in making this event possible.
 I can assure you that without your involvement this would not have been possible.
 I also would like to thank the management of GALVmed for their financial contribution which finally made it possible to host this first ever African para-veterinary conference.
 My gratitude goes to all other people and organisations for your contributions as well.